Everything PR News

 Why Cannabis Brands Are Structurally Ahead

-The result: when AI engines started citing brands in answers, cannabis brands were already structured the way LLMs reward — authority press, structured content, third-party validation, owned audiences.
+Cannabis brands have been forced to win without paid social since the day they opened.
+That meant earned media as the primary acquisition engine, SEO at a level CPG brands rarely match, owned channels operating at retail-grade, and influencer programs that survive platform purges.
+The result: when answer engines started citing brands in answers, cannabis brands were already structured the way LLMs reward — authority press, structured content, third-party validation, owned audiences.

 The Citation Graph Advantage

-Different AI engines pull from dramatically different sources.
+Different answer engines pull from dramatically different sources.
 Citation volumes for the same brand differ by 615x between platforms.
 Only 11% of domains are cited by both ChatGPT and Perplexity.
 ChatGPT shows 6.5% URL overlap with Google’s top 10 results.
 Two out of three AI citations come from pages users would never see on Google’s first page.

 Translation: Google rankings do not equal AI visibility.
 Optimizing only for traditional SEO is a 2022 strategy.

-Final Takeaway for Cannabis Marketing Playbooks
+Final Takeaway

-The brands building this infrastructure now will compound their advantage.
+The brands building AI-visibility infrastructure now will compound their advantage.
 The brands waiting to see how it shakes out will spend the next two years buying their way back into relevance, in a category where they cannot buy their way anywhere.

 Cannabis brands didn’t choose this fight.
 They were thrown into it.
 That’s exactly why they are about to win it.